arduino/arduino-cloud-cli/README.md

 Perform an OTA firmware update.

-Note that the binary file (`.bin`) should be compiled using an arduino core that supports the specified device:
+Note that the binary file (`.bin`) should be compiled using an arduino core that supports the specified device (check [here](https://arduino.github.io/arduino-cli/0.27/commands/arduino-cli_compile/) how to compile a sketch using the `arduino-cli`):

 ```bash
 arduino-cloud-cli ota upload --device-id <deviceID> --file <sketch-file.ino.bin>